gogins/csound-android/README.md

 Run Android Studio and load the CsoundForAndroid/build.gradle project.

-Attach an Android device, enable USB debugging on it, and debug the CsoundApplication project.
+Attach an Android device, enable USB debugging on it, and run or debug the CsoundApplication project.

 For a production build, apply to me for the signing key, build for